webix-hub/docs/data/desktop/calendar.md

 To see the full list of Calendar properties please refer to the [corresponding chapter of the documentation](api/refs/ui.calendar_props.md).

-#### Start Date
+##Setting Start Day of the Week

 By default the calendar starts a week on Sunday.
 However, you can also set Monday as a start day.
+For this purpose, use the api/date_startonmonday_other.md property with the value *true*:

 ~~~js
 webix.Date.startOnMonday = true;